"This e5 variation is a refutation of the Ryder? 2 pawns up, it is a big material advantage.

 3. Are your opponents likely to regularly find very good moves for Black?
 The higher they are rated, the more likely they are to know this stuff.
 Diemer was still winning with the Ryder Gambit in his 80s, so there is practical value, along with real risk.

 IM James Rizzitano recommends 7...e5! for Black in his book "How to Beat 1 d4" ("A sound and ambitious repertoire based on the Queen's Gambit Accepted.
 Rizzitano sites a few games as examples, the first one being Alex Lane - Tim Sawyer played in one of Tom Purser's thematic BDG tourneys in 1997.
 Lane chose 8.Be2.
 Better seems to be 8.Nf3 or 8.a3, but Black stands better in theory.
-To sum up I quote International Master James Rizzitano again: "The Ryder Gambit is unsound and the reader should be extremely sceptical of any claims to the contrary."
+To sum up I quote International Master James Rizzitano again: "The Ryder Gambit is unsound and the reader should be extremely skeptical of any claims to the contrary."

 Lane - Sawyer, corr BDG thematic (2), 1997 begins 1.d4 d5 2.e4 dxe4 3.Nc3 Nf6 4.f3 exf3 5.Qxf3 Qxd4 6.Be3 Qg4 7.Qf2 e5